Fried Desserts | Lemons

 From this dough we made 22 mini doughnuts so we used 5cm round cutter.
-Once cutted, place doughnuts on a lightly floured baking tray and leave to rise until they become puffed up.
+Roll out gently the dough, cut small doughnuts and arrange them on a lightly floured baking sheet and leave to rise until they rise.

 - Use deep saucepan - we recommend the smaller size so you don't have to use too much oil.